johnfkraus/aq-list-viz/README.md

 Deployed Website: https://al-qaida-sanctions.com/

-This application uses NodeJs and the [D3 JavaScript library](https://d3js.org/) to render a force-directed graph showing the relationships between individuals and entities from the public [United Nations Al-Qaida Sanctions List](https://www.un.org/securitycouncil/sanctions/1267).
-The [data](data/AQList.xml) is sourced from the U.N. website and transformed into JSON format for use in the visualization.
+This application uses the [D3 JavaScript library](https://d3js.org/) to render a force-directed graph showing the relationships between sanctioned individuals and entities from the public [United Nations Al-Qaida Sanctions List](https://www.un.org/securitycouncil/sanctions/1267).
+The [data](data/AQList.xml) is published by the United Nations and is publicly available on a U.N. website.

-Hover over a graph node to view data on a sanctioned individual or organization:
+By hovering your mouse pointer over a graph node you can view a tooltip identifying the sanctioned individual or organization:

 ![Hover over a node](./images/nusrat.png)